IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 interaction database sources).
 Full data format details are available at: Broad GSEA Wiki, http://www.broad.mit.edu/cancer/software/gsea/wiki/index.php/Data_formats.

+Note:

+We are aware of issues relating to Reactome gene sets.
+Specifically, these gene sets contain more genes than their respective pathways.
+This is due to a bug in our export code which incorrectly traverses into sub-pathways gene set creation.
+We are working on a fix and will generate a new GSEA export as soon as it is available.

 Pathway Commons Gene Set Format
 -------------------------------